NegatioN/BattleRiteStats/_characters/pearl.md

       icon: 70a26229b7880aa44a46e8cb2af9334f
       name: Splash Damage
       type: control
-    - color: teal
+    - color: red
-      description: Bubble Barrier spawns a tasty fish that heals 8 health and increases damage output by 20 for 4 when picked up.
+      description: Countering an attack with Tidal Wave fires a volley of Lesser Volatile Water at nearby enemies.
+Each Lesser Volatile Water deals 8 damage.
-      icon: dba76bbb88cac764f9a8aeff389abb99
+      icon: baa9baf5b01c5ee42902398a8f946a5a
-      name: Tasty Fish
+      name: Tsunami
-      type: support
+      type: offense
-    winrate: '58.6'
+    winrate: '51.5'
 description: A sage able to control the oceans and whatever creatures that lurk below.
   Pearl transforms water into volatile attacks, rejuvenating streams and protecting bubbles.